Why asset managers should measure client behavior

 Save time and effort, plug the gap that feedback leaves, and compare your results

-Save your firm the time and effort needed to develop a taxonomy of client behaviours and metrics by pulling the Helix© off the shelf.
-It is the best practice CX data taxonomy at the heart of the CX Touchpoint Benchmark developed by the leading firms.
+Save your firm the time and effort needed to develop a taxonomy of client behaviors and metrics by pulling the Helix© off the shelf.
+It is the best practice CX data taxonomy at the heart of the Behavioral Benchmark developed by the leading firms.
 Leverage it.

 Benchmarking is about differentiation, and differentiation is about survival